Credit Author's photos: John Kelly

 Welcome & News

-Niall’s newest novel, TIME OF THE CHILD, wins 2025 Kerry Group Irish Novel of the Year Award at Listowel Writers’ Week.
-TIME OF THE CHILD is coming out in paperback in the autumn '25.
+Niall’s newest novel, TIME OF THE CHILD, won the 2025 Kerry Group Irish Novel of the Year Award at Listowel Writers’ Week.
+And, has been shortlisted for the HWA Crown Awards and Winston Graham Historical Prize 2026.

 Niall’s novel, THIS IS HAPPINESS, has been optioned for a feature film by High Frequency Entertainment with Charlie McDowell to direct.
+Niall is writing the screenplay.

 Articles